Among Us: Language of Conspiracy Theorists on Mainstream Reddit: Methods

 \subsection{Data Collection}

-Our primary data source is the Pushshift Reddit dataset, a public archive of posts and comments on the platform~\cite{baumgartner2020pushshift}.
-This dataset excludes content created by deleted users or removed by moderators, or the authors themselves.
-In this study, we focus on user comments as the fundamental unit of analysis, since they represent the most common form of interaction on Reddit and typically indicate active participation within a community~\cite{Naab2023}.
+Our primary data source is the Pushshift Reddit dataset ~\cite{baumgartner2020pushshift}, a public archive of posts and comments on the platform, which excludes content created by deleted users or removed by moderators or the authors themselves.
+Here, we focus on user comments as the fundamental unit of analysis, since they represent the most common form of interaction on Reddit and typically indicate active participation within a community~\cite{Naab2023}.

-From this dataset, we extracted the full archive of available comments from the largest conspiracy-focused subreddit, \texttt{r/conspiracy}, spanning from its creation on January 25, 2008, to the most recent available date.
-The resulting corpus includes approximately \num{25.7} million comments from around \num{980000} unique users.
+We extracted the full archive of available comments from the largest conspiracy-focused subreddit, \rconsp, spanning from its creation on 25 January 2008 to 31 December 2023.
+The resulting corpus includes approximately \num{25.7} million comments from over \num{980000} unique users, with an average of 5k daily comments.

-We additionally collected the complete activity of the top subreddits ranked by the number of subscribed users as of April 2025.\footnote{\url{https://www.reddit.com/best/communities/1}} We selected 22 out of the 25 top communities, excluding three subreddits: \texttt{r/AskReddit} and \texttt{r/worldnews} due to their broad and heterogeneous content, and \texttt{r/gaming}.
-This selection strategy allowed us to observe the behavior of conspiracy users outside of \texttt{r/conspiracy} while reducing the bias introduced by the uneven activity distribution of conspiracy users across mainstream subreddits.
-We found instead that selecting subreddits based purely on where \texttt{r/conspiracy} users were most active outside their primary community (a case of selection on the outcome) produced an anomalous, non-decreasing activity distribution---unlike the typical long-tailed activity distributions seen on Reddit and other platforms~\cite{valensise2019drifts}.
-Additional details on this selection rationale are provided in \Cref{secA1}.
+We additionally collected the complete activity of the top subreddits ranked by the number of subscribed users as of June 2025.\footnote{\url{https://www.reddit.com/best/communities/1}} We selected 22 of the top communities, excluding the following three subreddits: \texttt{r/AskReddit} and \texttt{r/worldnews}, due to their broad and heterogeneous content, and \texttt{r/gaming}.
+This selection strategy allowed us to observe the behavior of conspiracy users outside of \rconsp while reducing the bias introduced by the uneven activity distribution of conspiracy users across mainstream subreddits.
+We found instead that selecting subreddits based purely on where \rconsp users were most active outside their primary community (a case of selection on the outcome) produced an anomalous, non-decreasing activity distribution---unlike the typical long-tailed activity distributions seen on Reddit and other platforms~\cite{valensise2019drifts}.
+Additional details on this selection rationale are provided in \Cref{A1}.

-We limited our analysis to the period from 2013 to 2023 (inclusive), discarding earlier or later activity.
-We made this decision because several mainstream subreddits considered, such as \texttt{r/ShowerThoughts} (created on February 5, 2012), were established well after the creation of \texttt{r/conspiracy}.
+We limited our analysis to the period from 2013 to 2023 (inclusive), discarding earlier activity.
+We made this decision because several mainstream subreddits considered, such as \texttt{r/ShowerThoughts} (created on February 5, 2012), were established well after the creation of \rconsp.